Death and state funeral of Joseph Stalin: Funeral service

-On 6 March, the coffin with Stalin's body was put on display at the Hall of Columns in the House of the Unions, remaining there for three days.
-On 9 March, the body was delivered to Red Square prior to interment in Lenin's Mausoleum (where it would lie in state until 1961).
-Speeches were delivered by Khrushchev, Malenkov, Molotov, and Beria, after which pallbearers carried the coffin to the mausoleum.
+On 6 March, the coffin containing Stalin's body was put on display at the Hall of Columns in the House of the Unions, remaining there for three days.
+On 9 March, the body was delivered to Red Square prior to interment in Lenin's Mausoleum.
+Speeches were delivered by Khrushchev, Malenkov, Molotov and Beria, after which pallbearers carried the coffin to the mausoleum.
 As Stalin's body was being interred, a moment of silence was observed nationwide at noon Moscow time.
-As the bells of the Kremlin tower chimed the hour, sirens and horns wailed nationwide, along with a 21-gun salute fired from within the precincts of the Kremlin.
-Similar observances were also held in other Eastern Bloc countries including China, Mongolia and North Korea.
+As the bells of the Kremlin Clock chimed the hour, sirens and horns wailed nationwide, along with a 21-gun salute fired from within the precincts of the Kremlin.
+Similar observances were also held in other Eastern Bloc countries including Mongolia, China and North Korea.
 Immediately after the silence ended, a military band played the Soviet State Anthem, and then a military parade of the Moscow Garrison was held in Stalin's honor.

-In the public's efforts to pay their respects to Stalin, a number of people were crushed and trampled to death.
-Khrushchev later provided an estimate that 109 people died in the crowd, although the real number of deaths may have been in the thousands.
+In their efforts to pay their respects to Stalin, a number of Soviet citizens, many of whom had travelled from across the country to attend the funeral, were crushed and trampled to death in a crowd crush.
+They were crushed against building walls and Soviet Army trucks, which had been deployed to block off side streets.
+Mourners, along with mounted police and their horses, were trampled to death in Trubnaya Square.
+The Soviet government did not initially report the event, and the exact number of casualties is unknown.
+Khrushchev later provided an estimate that 109 people died in the crowd.